 It’s tempting to want to save on the management and leasing fee you’d pay a company and manage the property yourself.
 But ask yourself first, what happens if you go this route, and are there unanticipated costs and consequences?

 Consider a home improvement or repair you need to make.
 Do you call a contractor to take care of it?
 Or do you do it yourself?
 It depends.
 If you have the skills, you’ll do it yourself.
-If you think you can do it, you might watch a few tutorials on YouTube and give it the amateur try.
-What happens is, you risk doing something like not grouting your slate tiles properly because you didn’t realize the porousness would collect it and now you have a finished project that can’t be reversed and it’s covered with unsightly grout.
+If you think you can do it, you might watch a few tutorials on YouTube and give it an amateur try.
+What happens is, you risk doing something like not grouting your slate tiles properly because you didn’t realize the porousness would collect it, and now you have a finished project that can’t be reversed, and it’s covered with unsightly grout.

 You wasted the cost of the supplies, possibly at least the weekend, if not more, and have to start all over again.
 That’s quite a bit more expensive than having someone do it right from the beginning.